 - The book isn’t on our radar yet.
 See the below section for how to change that!

 - We might have considered a title and decided not to add it.
-This can even be the case for a book we’ve posted a glowing review of; we might have chosen not to include it for a reason that’s not mentioned in the review.
+This can even be the case for a book we’ve posted a positive review of; we might have chosen not to include it for a reason that’s not mentioned in the review.

 In other words, if a book isn’t on the list, it doesn’t necessarily mean it’s a purposeful decision on our end.
 Even if we did decide to turn down a title, it doesn’t necessarily mean it’s harmful, bad, or otherwise not worth reading.
 It just means it isn’t right for this particular list.